File: Shelving her career to found her leather goods brand

 A detail of our Novonappa Gold Card Holder.

-All that remained was to photograph our 20 products from every angle (hehe no. 3) and to retouch everything so that the images were sufficiently bright, the colors absolutely identical to those of the parts.
+All that was left was to photograph our 20 products from every angle (hehe no. 3) and to retouch everything so that the images were sufficiently bright, the colors absolutely identical to those of the pieces.

 Retouching, super time-consuming but very important.